DevGuideDaily/no-fuss/docs/README.md

 	FileSystemRemoveLogItem;
 ```

 The main `pack` algorithm, which implements the above described processing takes an object which implements the `FileSystem` interface.
 This allows us to create 2 different implementations of the `FileSystem`

 - One for testing
 - One for actual use

-The test file system stores all file data in memory and logs every operation such as read, write, remove...
-In the tests we setup the source files by writing to the test file system, and the let the `pack` algorithm run.
+The test file system stores all file data in memory and logs every operation such as *read*, *write*, *remove*...
+In the tests we setup the source files by writing to the test file system, and then let the `pack` algorithm run.

 After the pack algorithm runs, we examine the log of the file system and check that all the operations are performed on the correct paths, in the correct sequence and with the correct data.